-All our models are based on our flexible tree that has been successfully approved for the past 8 years.
+All our models are based on our flexible tree with reinforced steel springs that has been successfully approved for the past 8 years.

 The tree is made of a special polyurethane that gives us the exact degree of flexibility required to fit the saddles perfectly to each horse's back.
 Whether straight or more curved, it can adapt to both.
 The tree is re-enforced with steel springs to absorb and distribute the rider's weight optimally.